Raphael40/Java-Course/04_advanced-fundamentals/02_hashmaps.md

-# Java advanced fundamentals - Data Structures 2
+# Data Structures - HashMap

 In this section:

 -   HashMaps
 -   Iterating through HashMaps
 -   Lambdas and HashMaps

-Switch onto the `advanced-fundamentals-starter` branch

 ## HashMap